ArgosMs/ArgosMs.github.io-blogdown/content/post/2019-05-24-flying-solo.md

 v) Does this person get things done?
 Is committed?
 Is trustful?
 Share the same vision?
 Will have my back?

-These are only [few](https://www.linkedin.com/pulse/20140711101112-12534154-how-to-choose-a-co-founder-for-your-startup) initial questions to help start thinking about whether you need a co-founder(s).
+These are only [few](https://www.linkedin.com/pulse/20140711101112-12534154-how-to-choose-a-co-founder-for-your-startup) initial questions to help you start thinking about whether you need a co-founder(s).
 And if so, where you should start [looking at](https://heymama.co/how-to-choose-a-co-founder/).

 Everything starts from within.
 Essentially the more you know about you, the more you know where you suck and where you thrive.
 Your [co-founder](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1604653) will be the person that thrives where you suck and sucks where you thrive.